meteor/galaxy-docs/source/triggers.md

 <h3 id="kill">Kill containers</h3>
 `kill containers` action will kill containers from your app when the rules return true (match).
 You can configure your trigger as you want.

-This action is the same as clicking manually in the "kill container" icon below each container in the dashboard.
+This action is the same as clicking manually in the `kill container` icon below each container in the dashboard.

 Usually you will configure it based on CPU Usage (%) or Number of Connections, for example, if you know that your app can provide good experience for your users until 80% of CPU then you can add a rule to kill containers when it reachs 80% or more of CPU usage.
 Of course, this action is not going to be enough if you don't have `add containers` action working properly as well in case you start to receive a lot of connections as your CPU usage on each container will continue to go up all the time.